Data4all-AI/hero/README.md

 - **Telemetry**:
   - Currently simulated, with intervals derived from chosen ETA
   - Emits progress_pct and status (arrived on last point)
-  - Expected to come from real vehicle telemetry systems.

 ## Known limitations

+- **Machine Learning model**: currently trained on dummy data for this POC.
+The solution will improve as real ambulance telemetry is collected over time.
+- **Telemetry simulation**: vehicle telemetry is simulated; future versions will connect to real fleet tracking or IoT systems.
-- **avg_speed_kmh** input param for ML model is a placeholder (50 km/h) until TomTom or historical speed model is integrated for calculating avg speed from segments.
+- **Average speed input**: avg_speed_kmh is a fixed placeholder (50 km/h).
+Future releases will derive it from TomTom APIs or historical segment data.
-- **Notebook + UDFs** assume polyline decoding and ETA are available — handle Google API quotas
+- **Notebook & UDFs**: assume polyline decoding and ETA fields are always available.
+Production deployments must handle Google API quotas and errors.
-- **Materialized views** in KQL have restrictions; we use functions and update policies where needed
+- **KQL materialization**: materialized views have functional limits; some aggregations are implemented as functions with update policies instead.

+## Future Roadmap

+- **Real telemetry integration** connect directly to live ambulance GPS and IoT data streams.
+- **Enhanced ML model**: retrain continuously on real missions to improve siren advantage accuracy.
+- **Traffic intelligence**: integrate TomTom data for real-time speed estimation and congestion prediction.
+- **Predictive dispatching**: use historical response data to anticipate optimal vehicle allocation before incidents occur.
+- **Mobile integration**: deliver route guidance and alerts directly to drivers’ tablets or onboard systems.
+- **Mid-route rerouting**: dynamically adjust paths based on evolving traffic and mission priorities.
+- **Helicopter & multi-mode support**: extend routing to include air ambulances and hybrid transport chains.
+- **Weather awareness**: incorporate live weather conditions to adjust ETA predictions and routing safety specially for helicopters.